Updated: January 14, 2022

 However, I would personally suggest that you first try to build an emergency fund because as you’ve said, you have no savings.

-Try the strategy of “paying yourself first” – which means, immediately taking out 10% (or whatever is comfortable with you) of your salary and putting it in a separate savings account.
+Try the strategy of “paying yourself first” – which means, immediately taking out 10% or whatever is comfortable with you, from your salary and putting it in a separate savings account.
 Then try to live with the 90% that’s left.